hannotify/pattern-matching-small-enhancement-or-major-feature/sections/3-deconstruction-patterns.md

 </code></pre>

 note:
-We've introduced a deconstruction pattern for the `Overdrive` case.
+So now we've introduced a deconstruction pattern for the `Overdrive` case.
 It's the thing that looks a bit like the signature of a constructor.
 We no longer have an `overdrive` pattern variable available in the case branch; instead we just have the `gain` variable.
 This looks nice, but it makes me wonder what changes the `Overdrive` class needs to support this.